comit-network/xmr-btc-swap/dev-docs/asb/README.md

 The ASB is designed to run 24/7 as a daemon that responds to CLIs connecting.
 Since the ASB is a long running task we specify the person running an ASB as service provider.

+## Connect with other market makers

+Consider joining the designated [Matrix chat](https://matrix.to/#/%23unstoppableswap-market-makers:matrix.org) to connect with other individuals running asbs.
+The core developers are active in this chat and always looking for feedback.

 ### ASB discovery

 The ASB daemon supports the libp2p [rendezvous-protocol](https://github.com/libp2p/specs/tree/master/rendezvous).